-For cases like these, XPath provides different methods of locating elements like – using the text written over the elements; using element’s index; using partially matching attribute value; by moving to a sibling, child, or parent of an element which can be uniquely identified, etc.
+For cases like these, XPath provides different methods of locating elements – using the text written over the elements; using the element’s index; using partially matching attribute value; by moving to a sibling, child, or parent of an element that can be uniquely identified, etc.

 Using text(), we can locate an element based on the text written over it e.g. XPath for the ‘Google Search’ button –

 //*[text()=’Google Search’] (we used ‘*’ here to match any tag with the desired text)

 The contains(), we can match even the values of the partially matching attributes.
 This is particularly helpful for locating dynamic values whose some part remains constant e.g. XPath for the outer div in the above image having id as ‘sb_ifc0’ can be located even with partial id-‘sb’ using contains() – //div[contains(@id,’sb’)]

 By providing the index position in the square brackets, we can move to the nth element satisfying the condition e.g. //div[@id=’elementid’]/input will fetch the fourth input element inside the div element.

 XPath axes help in locating complex web elements by traversing them through a sibling, child or parent of other elements that can be identified easily.
 Some of the widely used axes are-